Williams Pinball CPU/Computer Board Repair

-Note: I have several repaired System 9 and 11 boards for sale.
-Please contact me for details if you want to purchase one.
+Note: I have several repaired System 9 and 11 boards for sale, and I also repair System 3-11 and DataEast boards.
+Please contact me for details.

 In order to learn about how to repair the System 9 CPU board, I purchased a non-working unit from Coin Op Warehouse.
 Compared to System 3 through 7 and System 11 parts, System 9 boards appear less frequently on ebay.
 About 1-2 units come up per month in the price range of $75.
 After several months of watching the auctions, I decided to contact Lloyd, and he had one at a reasonable price.